daangn/kinesumer/README.md

 ## How it works

 Kinesumer implements the client-side distributed consumer group client without any communications between clients.
 Then, how do clients know the state of an entire system?
-The answer is the centralized database.
-In order for this system to work well, the Kinesumer uses a database to manage the states of the distributed clients, shard cache, and checkpoints, called `state store`.
+The answer is the distributed key-value store.
+To evenly distribute the shard range among clients, the Kinesumer relies on a centralized database, called `state store`.
+State store manages the states of the distributed clients, shard cache, and checkpoints.

-This picture describes the overview architecture of Kinesumer:
+This is the overview architecture of Kinesumer:

 ![how-it-works](./docs/images/how-it-works.png)

-Following describes the process of how the Kinesumer works:
+Following explains how the Kinesumer works:

-- Clients register themselves to the state store and determine the leader client.
-The leader will be determined by the index of the list sorted by client id.
-And, zero indexes will be a leader.
-  - When rebalancing occurs, the leader could be changed.
+- **Leader election**: Clients register themselves to the state store and set their indexes.
+The index is determined by sorting all active client ids.
+And, a client who has zero index will be a leader.
+So, when clients are scaled or restarted, the leader could be changed.
-- All clients periodically ping the state store to indicate that they are active.
-- A client will fetch the full shard id list and client list from the state store.
+- **Shard rebalancing**: A client will fetch the full shard id list and client list from the state store.
 Then, divide the shard id list by the number of clients and assign a range of shard id corresponding to their index.
-- All clients including leader will repeat the above process. (so, we will be able to do automatic rebalancing for free.)
+All clients will repeat this process periodically.
-- The leader client does more things than follower clients.
-It is responsible to sync the shard cache with the latest value, and pruning the outdated client list (to prevent the orphan shard range) periodically.
+- **Synchronization**: The leader client is responsible to sync the shard cache with the latest shard list, and pruning the outdated client list (to prevent the orphan shard range) periodically.
-- Whenever a client consumes messages from its assigned shards, it updates a per-shard checkpoint with the sequence number of the last message read from each shard.
+- **Offset checkpoint**: Whenever a client consumes messages from its assigned shards, it updates a per-shard checkpoint with the sequence number of the last message read from each shard.

 ## License